 We scan the promotional materials Oceania sends at regular intervals, as new features are added to the Vikings Trails end of season cruise.
 Now included are free shore excursions for all three days in St. Petersburg ($1,000 value), prepaid gratuities, free unlimited internet in our stateroom and a $300 on-board ship credit to use for whatever we want.

 We decide to treat ourselves to an early wedding anniversary and go concierge class, which allows us first choice of the St. Petersburg tours and early reservations in the Marina’s five specialty restaurants.
 Unlike most cruise lines, Oceania does not demand an extra charge for its specialty restaurants; only advance reservations required.
-The Marina is one of Oceania’s new large, almost twice the size of the original “R-Ships” and carrying 1,250 passengers.
+The Marina is one of Oceania’s new ships, almost twice the size of the original “R-Ships” and carrying 1,250 passengers.
 It will be interesting to see how much of an improvement this new class size is over the smaller vessels.

 Oceania books our flights, not our travel agent, and the itinerary is a surprisingly good one.
 We fly from Orlando to Newark with a layover of under three hours before taking Scandinavian Airlines (SAS) to Stockholm, our departure port.
 The return flight from Amsterdam takes us to London Gatwick and another short layover with a direct flight back to Orlando.
 The schedule is fine though we wish we could avoid the United Airlines flight to Newark since it wants $100 for a second bag.
 Especially since our other carriers, SAS and British Airways, both allow two free bags.
 We’re extending our trip for several days in Amsterdam after the cruise, so packing at least one extra bag for the two of us is kind of necessary.